JanHerca/urantiapedia/input/markdown/en/Innerface/Vol7/Innerface_vol7_5.md

 The revelators informed us that a cosmology was being provided to give us a framework—a backdrop—against which we could understand our universe career.
 It only needed to be roughly true.
 In fact it did not need to be true at all, so long as it portrayed a comprehensible backdrop that was relevant.

 That was back in the mid-1930's.
-Since that time, more progress has been made among the general community towards a scientific understanding of the "world as a whole"—its cosmology—than in the previous 2000 years.
+Since that time, more progress has been made among the general community towards a scientific understanding of the “world as a whole”—its cosmology—than in the previous 2000 years.

 In the mid-1930's, there was absolutely no way the revelators could have come even close to revealing what we now know about our universe—except that they totally disregarded their mandate.